MohammadYoussof/MohammadYoussof/README.md

 <img align="right" src="https://user-images.githubusercontent.com/25856016/168448811-0a22bad0-de69-4501-895e-3ea7ad85e60a.gif" alt="Hola Coders" width="400" height="280"/>

 - ⥢⬅ This is the most recent photo with my great PhD supervisor, Alan Levander, from Rice University.
-This photo was taken during my last visit to Alan.
+This photo was taken during my last visit to Alan early 2020.
 If you are interested in seismology and seismic imaging, would like to do your PhD at a great school, and are especially looking for a great, kind, intelligent supervisor, this is simply the non-repeatable Alan Levander
 - 💡I filed a non-provisional patent in April 2024 for a new method and apparatus for imaging using interferometry, featuring an innovative approach to environmental error-cancellation.
 Stay tuned for updates once it is published online by the USPTO.
 - 🔭 I am interested in computational imaging.
 Besides being a fan of the geophysical inverse problems, I employ seismic wave observations to apply a variety of techniques such as tomography, receiver function imaging, moment tensor inversion, relocation analysis, and shear wave splitting methods.